userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 ### Composer

-Next step is to install [Composer 2](/installation/requirements/essential-tools-for-php#Composer).
+Next step is to install [Composer 2](/installation/requirements/essential-tools-for-php#composer-2).
 At this point, the installation is the same for MacOS, Linux and Windows WSL2.
 The full instructions for installing Composer can be found at their [website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 We **strongly recommend that you install [Composer globally](https://getcomposer.org/doc/00-intro.md#globally)** on your system.
 This will let you run Composer using the `composer` command.

 ```bash
 mv composer.phar /usr/local/bin/composer
 ```

 [notice=warning]Composer has a special installer that you can use for **Windows** - [Composer-Setup.exe](https://getcomposer.org/Composer-Setup.exe).
-However, since we're using WSL2 and it's linux backend, this installer **won't work** and won't be available in the command line.[/notice]
+However, since we're using WSL2 (a Linux backend), this installer **won't work** and won't be available in the command line.[/notice]

 #### Preflight checks